Giving at Trinity

 Give in person using check or cash:

 At Trinity, we do not pass offering plates.
-There are three boxes – two in the Multipurpose Room and one by the East entrance – where you can place your donation.
-There are envelopes available for you to fill out as well.
+At the Big Rapids Campus, there are three boxes – two in the Multipurpose Room and one by the East entrance – where you can place your donation.
+At the Newaygo Campus, there is one box at the double-doors entrance to the Sanctuary.
+There are envelopes available for you to fill out at each of the boxes as well.

 You can designate on the envelope the portion of your gift that is a General Tithe, Missions or Building Fund gift.